All squeak, no bite: The common mudpuppy

 The most notorious look-alike is the ever-popular axolotl.
 The axolotl is another type of salamander that does not do metamorphosis, and as such it has external gills just like the mudpuppy.
 They are not related, however.
 First and foremost, they are from two very different areas; the axolotl is from Central America and could not survive in Indiana’s colder climate, and the mudpuppy couldn’t deal with the heat that axolotls thrive in.
 Taxonomically speaking, they are in the same order (the order Urodela), but all that means is that they are both salamanders.
 By that same logic, they are about as far apart as buffalo are from giraffes.

 Mudpuppies are also confused with a cousin of the axolotl, the larvae of the tiger salamander.
 Again, the resemblance is striking, however the tiger salamander larvae is just what it sounds like: a larva.
 Unlike mudpuppies, tiger salamander larvae will undergo metamorphosis and will lose their gills.

 Lastly in the list of salamanders that aren’t mudpuppies is hellbenders.
 Hellbenders are in fact native to Indiana (only the southern parts though) but they do not look much alike.
 Hellbenders are very large salamanders, growing up to three feet long, and do not have external gills.
 They also aren’t related to mudpuppies, at least not closely.

 The most important question: do mudpuppies bark?

-Whether they do or not is generally a mystery, and various sources say different, opposite things.
-Some say that they make a squeaking or squealing noise when they’re distressed out of the water, which could perhaps be confused with a dog barking, while others say that it’s all nonsense and they don’t make any noises.
+Whether they do or not is generally a mystery, and different sources suggest opposing things.
+Some say that they make a squeaking or squealing noise when they are distressed out of the water, which could perhaps be confused with a dog barking, while others say that it is all hogwash and they don’t make any noises.